Subscribe to our mailing list

 Let us send you tips for travelling through Myanmar and stories from the road …

-Lashio has repeatedly had to rebuild itself from the ashes, most recently after 1988 when a fire ripped through the town.
-Thus, not much of historical interest remains to be seen.
+Lashio has repeatedly had to rebuild itself from the ashes, most recently after 1988 when a fire ripped through the town, so not much of historical interest remains to be seen.

 Nonetheless, while in the town it is worth visiting the Maha Bodayaong, from within its seven-storey tower you can look over a wide view of the town, the Thatana Pagoda up a steep staircase from the Muse Road, and the Myoma Market between Landmadaw Street and Thukha Road.

 More interesting is what lies in wait outside of the town … It is now possible to go on adventures up into the hills that surround Lashio.
 Trekking, mountain biking, and stand-up paddle boarding is all on offer.
 You can meet people from the Ta-ang mountain communities and enjoy picnics looking out over sweeping valleys.
 Free-swimming, water-fall jumping, and treks across paddy fields and along hunting tracks can all be arranged.